Are you a part of the wellness crowd? If yes, consider the healing power of hemp and read what you need to know about CBD oil.

 It is industrial hemp.

-In contrast with PCR crop, the industrial hemp is bred primarily because of its seeds and fiber.
+In contrast with the PCR crop, the industrial hemp is bred primarily because of its seeds and fiber.
 On average, it is not rich in cannabinoids and terpenes and might also contain harmful toxins.

 → TAKEAWAY: Your CBD oil should come only from PCR hemp.